balamurugun/Bala_Blogdown/content/home.md

 title = "Home"
 +++

-_This is the home page.
-It will display the blog section if there is one, and a text before._
+_Hey !
+Welcome to the Balamurugan's Blog_

-Hey !
-Welcome to the Balamurugan's Blog
+Take a look around my journals on datascience,learnings and about me.